-- i) Be familiar with the concept of sequences, series and recognize convergent, divergent, bounded, Cauchy and monotone sequences. - ii) Test the convergence and divergence of series using ratio test, root test and Leibnitz test. - iii) Understand the concepts of pointwise and uniform convergence. - iv) Understand Riemann integrability of continuous and monotone functions.
+- i) Familiar with the concept of sequences, series and recognize convergent, divergent, bounded, Cauchy and monotone sequences. - ii) Test the convergence and divergence of series using the ratio test, Leibnitz test. - iii) Understand and apply the basics of Riemann integration.